mgrl39/minishell-utils/second-test-tokenizer.md

 ```

 ## Complex Command Lines
+NONOOON THIS PART IS NOT CORRECT THE `2>&1` I THINK BUT I KEEP IT BECAUSE I WANTTTT (MAYBE LAATER IS NECESSARY)
 ```bash
 echo "one two" three 'four five' | grep "something" > "file name" 2>&1
 # Should tokenize as: